 Mr. Davis serves as a board member for the Great Hearts Academies, the Arizona Chamber of Commerce, and on Arizona State University’s Ramsey Executive Program for Public Policy.
 He received his Bachelor of Science degree from Northern Arizona University in 1984.
 Contact Me.

-Edward "Pat" Madden, Member - Flagstaff
+Edward "Pat" Madden, Vice Chair - Flagstaff

 Edward “Pat” Madden of Flagstaff was confirmed as a member of the Arizona Game and Fish Commission by the Arizona Senate on Jan.
 29, 2013, following his appointment by Governor Jan Brewer.
 An avid outdoors enthusiast, Mr. Madden has an extensive law enforcement background.
 He joined the Arizona Department of Gaming in 1999 and is currently in his 14th year as a special investigator.